isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stain-a-playset/index.md

 1. **Ensure the weather is sunny** 2. **Remove everything except the wood** 3. **Clean the playset** 4. **Allow 24 hours for the playset to dry** 5. **Inspect the playset carefully and fill up any cracks** 6. **Sand where necessary** 7. **Cover the surface underneath the playset** 8.

-**Apply your stain or sealer starting from the top** Related: [Best Stain for Cedar Swing Set](https://pestpolicy.com/best-stain-for-cedar-swing-set/) Just a reminder, ensure all the tools or equipment needed for the project are close by and you can easily get your hands on them without much hustle.
+**Apply your stain or sealer starting from the top** Related: [Best Stain for Cedar Swing Set](https://pestpolicy.com/best-stain-for-cedar-swing-set/)Just a reminder, ensure all the tools or equipment needed for the project are close by and you can easily get your hands on them without much hustle.

 Ensure that you stain your playset during the sunny days so that it dries up quickly.
 This allows your children to embark on their play without much disruption.